AlexV525/flutter_test_app/README.md

 A new Flutter application.

 The app is only for test cases.
+Please create the project when you are going to run on target platforms.